qbead/qbeadWebsite/content/book/sight.md

 If you have trouble uploading to your SpinWheel, be sure to read our [Quick Start Guide](/quickstart).
 If you want more explanation about the code shown here, you can read the [Programming Patterns lesson](/progpatterns).
 :::

-You can try this code in the virtual SpinWheel simulator - this lets you see how your physical SpinWheel would respond if you ran the same code.
+Instead of copying the code, you can also find a complete example in the Arduino examples menu under `Examples → SpinWearables → Biology_of_Sight →  Mixing_Colors`.
+You can try this code in the virtual SpinWheel simulator below - this lets you see how your physical SpinWheel would respond if you ran the same code.
 Below you can change the brightness of each of the red, green, and blue components of the light emitters.

 <link rel="stylesheet" href="/simspinwheel/simspinwheel.css">
 <script src='/simspinwheel/simspinwheel.js'></script>